Louis François de Conti, Prince de Conti

 Last Edited=15 Dec 2003

-Geoffrey Gouriet was invested as a Commander, Order of the British Empire (C.B.E.).2 He lived at Paper House, Hampton Court, Herefordshire, England.1
+Geoffrey Gouriet was appointed Commander, Order of the British Empire (C.B.E.)2 He lived at Paper House, Hampton Court, Herefordshire, EnglandG.1

 Child of Geoffrey Gouriet